|

 welding stops.
 A typical pipeline pressures 50 psi.

-(Photo Right) operate by setting a pressure above a critical orifice.
+Regulator/Flowgauges (Photo Below Right) operate by setting a pressure

 the pressure needed at the feeder to flow the

-shielding gas though the solenoid, fittings and MIG gun can 3 to 8 psi depending
+shielding gas though the solenoid, fittings and MIG gun can range from 3 to 8 psi depending

-critical orifice and increases in the gas delivery hose to that of the
+critical orifice and increases the pressure and gas volume in the delivery hose to that of the

 regulator output or